Brazil's Rousseff scrambles for votes to avert impeachment

 In the video posted on social media on Friday, Rousseff warned that if she is toppled by the impeachment process, a Temer government would force Brazilians to make sacrifices as well as roll back social advances that have reduced poverty during 13 years of Workers’ Party rule.

-The vice president, who has been preparing to form a new government aimed at restoring confidence and economic growth, replied on Twitter that the accusation that he will cut social programs for the poor was an “abject lie.”
+The vice president, who has been preparing to form a new government aimed at restoring confidence and economic growth, replied on Twitter that accusation that he will cut social programs for the poor was a “baseless lie.”